Teasotea/RPG_IASA_project_2021/README.md

 ## About
 A game with RPG elements and the generated world, developed using Java and Object-Oriented Programming methods.
-The game should provide an opportunity to walk around the "dungeon", study, collect coins, kill monsters and feel like a hero
+The game provides an opportunity to walk around the "dungeon", study, collect coins, kill monsters and feel like a hero

 ## The program structure